swiftlang/swift-evolution/proposals/NNNN-non-escapable.md

 #### Closures and nonescapable values

 Escaping closures cannot capture nonescapable values.
-Nonescaping closures can capture nonescapable values subject only to the usual exclusivity restrictions.
+Nonescaping closures can capture nonescapable values subject to the usual exclusivity restrictions.

 Returning a nonescapable value from a closure requires explicit lifetime dependency annotations, as covered in the companion proposal.